huggingface/blog/tapex.md

 ![comparsion](assets/74_tapex/comparsion-tapex.png)

 We believe the SQL execution task is closer to the downstream table question answering task, especially from the perspective of structural reasoning capabilities.
 Imagine you are faced with a SQL query `SELECT City ORDER BY Year` and a natural question `Sort all cities by year`.
-The reasoning paths required by the SQL query and the question are similar, except that SQL is a bit more rigid than the natural language.
+The reasoning paths required by the SQL query and the question are similar, except that SQL is a bit more rigid than natural language.
 If a language model can be pre-trained to faithfully “execute” SQL queries and produce correct results, it should have a deep understanding on natural language with similar intents.

 ![efficiency](assets/74_tapex/tapex-efficiency.png)